How Long Does It Take Bones to Heal?

 Collarbone or Clavicle

-Accidental falls, car accidents, and contact sports all can break a collarbone or clavicle: the bone between the upper rib cage and scapula (shoulder blade) which holds the arm in place.
-Typically (80 percent of the time), breaks happen right in the middle of the collarbone, often as one falls on an outstretched arm, according to Harvard Health.
+Accidental falls, car accidents, and contact sports all can break a collarbone or clavicle (the bone between the upper rib cage and scapula, or shoulder blade, which holds the arm in place).
+About 80 percent of the time, breaks in this area happen right in the middle of the collarbone, often as one falls on an outstretched arm.

 With no complications, a broken clavicle requires at a least six weeks to heal enough to be comfortably usable.
 This includes a recovery period, during which shoulder strength and range of motion is regained.
 If surgery is required, it may take four to six months before one can return to strenuous work or sports.